 comment:

-Reads some vital Vechicle info to the output packet.
+Reads some vital Vechicle info (hi_byte first for words) to the output packet.

 Expects the following structured input: {